 The Best Things To Do in Seattle This Winter

-, Korean artist Geumhyung Jeong confesses her love for an excavator machine.
+In Oil Pressure Vibrator, Korean artist Geumhyung Jeong confesses her love for an excavator machine.
 See it this January at On the Boards.
+Gajin Kim

 Seattle Art and Performance, our quarterly guide to everything happening in Seattle this winter in the arts, is out on the streets now.
 In addition to the extensive calendars in the print copy, you can now also find lists of this winter's best events online, including: